djacobow/spinkler/README.md

 duration to run in either hours (fractions allowed) or hours:minutes

 You can create as many events as you like, they can repeat, run only on weekdays, etc, whatever you want.
+You can put more than one zone in a Calendar event, or you can make a separate Calendar event for each zone you'd like to run.

-6. Run the spinkler program:
+8. Run the spinkler program:

 Just run: